-The table below sets out the new homes permitted within the monitoring period 2021-22.
+The table below sets out the new homes permitted within the monitoring period 2022-23.

 Settlement Hierarchy position Gross Net

-Principal Town 14 11
+Principal Town 1 1

-Service Centres 23 16
+Service Centres 11 10

-Service Villages 9 7
+Service Villages 15 15

+Other Villages 13 11

-Other Villages/ Open Countryside 39 31
+Wider Open Countryside 21 14

-Total 85 65
+Total 61 51

-The above table demonstrated that there have been 20 minus plots to be account for within the last monitoring year.
-This is a higher figure than the previous year, in which there was 8 plots to be deducted from the housing stock figure.
+The above table demonstrated that there have been 10 minus plots to be account for within the last monitoring year.
+This is a low figure than the previous year, in which there was 20 plots to be deducted from the housing stock figure (monitoring year 2021/22, and only 8 in the year prior to that (2020/21).